chandan-pal/angular-login-register/README.md

   - Utilizes angular Components.
   - Utilizes angular Services.
   - Utilizes angualar forms modules to provide most checks on registrations and login forms.
-  - Stores token in local storage for client side session check.
+  - Stores token in **localstorage** for client side session check.
-  - Utilizes HTTPInterceptor to attach token in 'Authorization' header once user is logged in.
+  - Utilizes **HTTPInterceptor** to attach token in 'Authorization' header once user is logged in.
   - Gives logout functionality (by removing user tokens from local storage).
   - Can be plugged with any authentication srever which is capable of sending valid tokens after autheticating a user.
-  - Uses Authentication guard (implementing canActivate) to check and redirect to login if user session is not valid.
+  - Uses Authentication guard (implementing **canActivate**) to check and redirect to login if user session is not valid.

 ## Setting up Development server